Momansi96/reading-notes/Class02.md

 HTML has six "levels" of headings:

-<h1> is used for main headings.

-<h2> is used for subheadings.

-If there are further sections under the subheadings then the <h3> element is used, and so on.

 #### Paragraphs:

 To create a paragraph, surround the words that make up the paragraph with an opening <p> tag and closing </p> tag.
 By default, a browser will show each paragraph on a new line with some space between it and any subsequent paragraphs.